Wilmer Flores, Diamondbacks finalize $4.25M, 1-year contract

+PHOENIX — Wilmer Flores endeared himself to New York Mets fans when he got emotional during a game in 2015 after believing media reports he had been traded.

+About 3½ years later, a deal with the Arizona Diamondbacks suits him just fine.
-PHOENIX — Infielder Wilmer Flores and the Arizona Diamondbacks have finalized a one-year contract that guarantees $4.25 million.

-Flores gets a $3.75 million salary this year as part of the deal, which includes a $6 million team option for 2020 with a $500,000 buyout.
-Flores can earn performance bonuses based on plate appearances.
+Flores and the Diamondbacks finalized a one-year contract on Monday, guaranteeing the infielder $4.25 million.
+He gets a $3.75 million salary this year as part of the deal, which includes a $6 million team option for 2020 with a $500,000 buyout.

+“I’ve always liked playing in Arizona.
+It’s one of my favorite stadiums,” said Flores, who is close friends with Diamondbacks outfielder David Peralta.
+“When they called and had interest in me, I wanted to go there.”

-He became a free agent last month when the New York Mets didn’t offer a 2019 contract.
+Flores became a free agent last month when the Mets didn’t offer a 2019 contract.

 A versatile 27-year-old, Flores hit .267 with 11 home runs and 51 RBIs last year, playing first, second and third base.
 He made $3.4 million.

+Diamondbacks general manager Mike Hazen said Flores will play primarily at second base, but could see some time at third and first.
+Flores playing second base regularly likely would mean Ketel Marte will move to center field after appearing in 131 games at second last season.

+“We feel like he’s a quality player and from an offensive perspective, adds to our lineup,” Hazen said.
+“Has a little bit of power, good contact ability, hits really good pitching.
+We just felt like he complemented our position player group nicely.”

-Flores endeared himself to Mets fans when he got emotional during a game against San Diego on July 29, 2015, believing media reports he had been traded to Milwaukee.
+Flores became a Mets fan favorite when he teared up at shortstop during a game against San Diego on July 29, 2015, thinking he had been traded to the Milwaukee Brewers.
 The proposed swap for Carlos Gomez fell through, and two days later Flores hit a game-ending 12th-inning homer to beat Washington.

-To clear a roster spot, Arizona left-hander Jared Miller was designated for assignment Monday.
+To clear a roster spot, Arizona left-hander Jared Miller was designated for assignment.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports